simple2d/simple2d/README.md

 ## Drawing Basics

 Where a vertex is present, like with shapes, there will be six values which need to be set for each: the `x` and `y` coordinates, and four color values.
-All values are floats, although `x` and `y` coordinates are typically expressed as whole numbers (from 0 to whatever).
+Most values are floats, although `x` and `y` coordinates are typically integers expressed as whole numbers (from 0 to whatever).
 When vertices have different color values, the space between them are blended as a gradient.

 The shorthand for the examples below are: